marzekan/MASAPT/README.md

 pentesting tools.

-To achieve the goals envisioned, agents are developed as part of a **_three-tier model_** which is derived from standard steps of conducting a pentest (planning - execution - post execution).
-A very high overview of the said model can be seen on an image below.
+To achieve the goals envisioned, agents are developed as part of a **_three-tier model_** which is derived from standard pentest phases (_planning - execution - post execution_).
+A very high overview of the said model can be seen on **Img1** below.

-In the first image, arrows represent the flow of data in the model.
+All theoretical concepts in this overview have already been implemented in code (apart from the idea for the future - **Img 8.**).
+These concepts should continue to be implemented in any future upgrades to the system.

+### _Three-tier model_

+Main idea behind the _three-tier model_ is to provide a framework to be used for organizing and classifying agents in this system.

-First tier contains the **Explorer** agent(s) which are tasked with conducting OSINT and gathering any useful intelligence about the target.
+First tier of the model contains the **Explorer** agent(s) which are tasked with conducting OSINT and gathering any useful intelligence about the target.

 Second tier contains the **Coordinator** agent and **_Exploit_** agents.
 The Coordinator is a single agent that decides which exploit agents are going to take part in the current testing.
 Exploit agents, as the name